philipseo/purge-deps/README.md

 -t or targets <targets>: Replaces the targets to delete.
 Multiple targets can be separated by commas.
 Default: ["node_modules", "pnpm-lock.yaml", "yarn.lock", "package-lock.json"]
 -e or extends <targets>: Adds to the targets to delete.
 Multiple targets can be separated by commas.
 Default: none -i or ignore <folders>: Specifies folders to ignore.
 Multiple folders can be separated by commas.
 Default: [".changeset", ".husky", ".git", ".github", "src"]
--g or gitignore <true|false>: Enables or disables reading from the .gitignore file.
+-gi or gitignore <true|false>: Enables or disables reading from the .gitignore file.
 Default: true
 ```

 ## Default Targets